 U.S. stocks surged Tuesday morning after a lackluster start, with the Dow Jones Industrial Average set to break its longest losing skid since 2011.

 Having dropped eight sessions in a row, the DJIA is up 100 points, or 0.49 percent, to 20,651.52.
 The S&P 500 is up 12 points to 2,354.41, while the...

 Following the lackluster performance in the previous session, stocks continue to show a lack of direction during trading on Tuesday.
 The major averages have spent the morning bouncing back and forth across the unchanged line.

-After turning mixed over the course of the previous session, stocks are likely to move to the upside in early trading on Thursday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 32 points.
+After ending the previous session mixed, stocks may continue to show a lack of direction in early trading on Tuesday.
+The major index futures are currently pointing to a modestly lower opening, with the Dow futures down by 28 points.